 Source: Our Planetary

 A platform all professionals swear by, LinkedIn is a magic tool when used wisely.
 Be active on the platform and update your profile regularly.
-Comment on relevant posts on your industry, reach out to established individuals for some advice or a lead into your desired company.
+Comment on relevant posts on your industry, reach out to established individuals for some advice or lead into your desired company.
 Don’t beat around the bush and get straight to the point, politely and professionally.

 4. Share meaningful content